qcrao/learn-english-in-RR/README.md

 - Use the extension regularly to build your vocabulary within your Roam graph
 - Combine with other Roam features like daily notes and spaced repetition for effective learning
-- Experiment with different AI models to find the best balance of speed and detail for your needs
+- Use the Anki integration for additional spaced repetition practice outside of Roam
+- Compare explanations from different AI providers to get diverse perspectives

 ## Support